csmanea/testing-workshops/oci-ignite-advanced/create-vcn/create-vcn.md

     ![Workflow](images/workflow.png " ")

-6. Once you see that the creation is complete (see previous screenshot), click the **View Virtual Cloud Network** button.
+6. Once you see that the creation is complete (see previous screenshot), click the **View VCN** button.

-## Task 2: Create Database Route Table
+## Task 2: Create a Route Table

 1. In the newly created VCN, navigate to Route Tables menu, and click **Create Route Table**.
 2. Complete the following fields: